axiangcoding/wt-resource-tool/README.md

 # WT Resource Tool

-!!! warning
+> [!warning]
-    This project is still in development, PRs are welcome!
+> This project is still in development, PRs are welcome!

 As a War Thunder community developer, interested in unpacking data but turned off by the complexity of the results?
 Try the WT Resource Tool!